twekberg/video_tools/README.md

 	   3. If none of those cases match the start_time ie entered as HH:MM:SS:FF format.
 Again, non-significant leading digits can be omitted.
-  3. The following are displayed:
+  3. After entering the start_time, the following are displayed:
 	 1. The default duration is displayed by calculating the difference between the video length and the start time.
 This is useful when the last clip ends at the end of the video.